Meat, milk, or wool?

 has declined dramatically.
 In the early 1900's, the majority

 Today, it is the other way around.
-While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the farm.
+While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the sheep farm.

 Fine wool brings the most money in the commodity market.